My Germany Trip

 Minutes before arriving at Prague Main Station, the train crossed the Moldau/Vltava and the speakers began playing Moldau.
 Although it was a humble river and city, the music made it feel grand.
 It was timed to end just as we pulled into the station.

 Prague has a lively city centre much like Budapest.
 It’s much smaller and quieter, with city and greenery winding through the hills.
-It would have been a nice place to rest a few day in the middle of my trip.
+It would have been a nice place to rest a few days in the middle of my trip.

-On my last day, I went up Petřín Hill for a view of the entire city.
+On my last day, I went up Petrin Hill for a view of the entire city.
 It wasn’t crowded at all, so I guess it wasn’t a popular tourist destination like Prague Castle.
-Back in California, my mentor recommended The Unbearable Lightness of Being, her favourite novel.
-An important scene took place on the peak of Petřín Hill that was evoked again and again throughout the novel—by now it was ingrained in my mind.
-So of course, I had it play out in my mind on the field in front of me.
+Back in California, my mentor recommended the novel The Unbearable Lightness of Being, where a climactical scene took place on the peak of Petrin Hill.
+The novel, history, music, and crazy Russian guy made Prague a wonderful experience.

 Footnotes